 The Cell PouchTM is a scalable medical device providing a natural "organ-like" environment for therapeutic cells.
 Once implanted under the skin, the Cell PouchTM develops endocrine-like function when transplanted with islets, controlling blood sugar levels as shown by published preclinical data.
 These data also suggest that the natural environment promotes cell survival and therefore could reduce the number of islets required for therapy.
-The Company has conducted successful testing of prototype Cell PouchesTM in small animal models.
-The Company has also completed studies in diabetic large animals successfully demonstrating the safety and efficacy the Cell PouchTM in both an autograft (self tissue) and an allograft (donor tissue) transplant model.
+The Company has conducted successful testing of prototype Cell PouchTM in small animal models.
+The Company has also completed studies in large diabetic animals successfully demonstrating the safety and efficacy the Cell PouchTM in both an autograft (self tissue) and an allograft (donor tissue) transplant model.
+This is important because it demonstrates that the Cell PouchTM is a scalable and may be useful to treat human diabetes as well as other diseases.

 For entry into clinical trials, beyond the completed preclinical safety and efficacy studies an additional series of biocompatibility studies (ISO 10993) have been conducted using product manufactured by the contract manufacturer, assessing the compatibility of the Cell PouchTM with the body.
-All of the testing has been completed and the Cell PouchTM satisfied the requirements for biocompatibility.
+All such testing has been completed and the Cell PouchTM satisfied the requirements for being biocompatible in the body.
 These along with additional studies form the basis for which to evaluate the Cell PouchTM in human clinical trials.

-In discussions with Health Canada, the Cell PouchTM has been designated as a Medical Device for regulatory purposes.
-Thus, the Cell PouchTM and therapeutic cells will be regulated separately allowing Sernova the opportunity to test different types of therapeutic cells in the Cell PouchTM.
+In discussions with Health Canada, the Cell PouchTM has been designated as a Class III Medical Device for regulatory purposes.
+Thus, the Cell PouchTM and therapeutic cells will be regulated separately allowing Sernova the opportunity to test different types of therapeutic cells in the Cell PouchTM for commercial use.

-The Company has developed the Cell PouchTM regulatory documentation and worked with Dr. Shapiro's team at the University of Alberta in the preparation of the clinical documentation for submission to Health Canada.
-These documents were subsequently reviewed by Sernova's regulatory consultants.
-The appropriate regulatory documents were submitted to Health Canada and the Research Ethics Board (HREB) at the University of Alberta and the Cell PouchTM has been cleared for clinical evaluation.
+Using the extensive preclinical studies as a basis, the Company has developed the Cell PouchTM regulatory documentation and worked with Dr. James Shapiro's team at the University of Alberta in the preparation of the clinical documentation for submission to Health Canada.
+Dr. Shapiro is a well-recognized transplant surgeon who contributed to developing the Edmonton Protocol.
+These regulatory documents which include in part preclinical safety and efficacy results, manufacturing results and a clinical protocol were subsequently reviewed by Sernova's regulatory consultants.
+The appropriate regulatory documents were submitted to Health Canada and the Research Ethics Board (HREB) at the

+University of Alberta and the Cell PouchTM has been cleared for clinical evaluation in humans with diabetes.

-The human clinical study is a Phase I/II clinical study assessing the safety and efficacy of the Cell PouchTM with donor islets in up to 20 diabetic patients who are to receive islet transplantation.
-The study being conducted at the University of Alberta under the renowned transplant surgeon Dr. James Shapiro, is an open label, non-randomized, single arm, Phase I/II safety and efficacy study of up to 20 patients with insulin-dependent diabetes undergoing allograft pancreatic islet transplantation.
+The human clinical study is a Phase I/II study assessing the safety and efficacy of the Cell PouchTM with donor islets in up to 20 diabetic patients who are to receive islet transplantation.
+The study being conducted at the University of Alberta under the renowned transplant surgeon Dr. James Shapiro is an open label, non-randomized, single arm, Phase I/II safety and efficacy study in patients with insulin-dependent diabetes undergoing allograft pancreatic islet transplantation.
 Patients will be implanted with the Cell PouchTM approximately 2-12 weeks prior to transplantation of donor human islets.
-To prevent islet graft rejection, patients will be treated with an improved immunosuppression regimen approved by Health Canada.
+To prevent islet graft rejection, patients will be treated with a best in class immunosuppression regimen approved by Health Canada.
 This is an Alemtuzumab induction protocol, which has been shown to be a significant improvement over the previously used immunosuppression protocols.